Hyperglycemia: Treatment

-Diets higher in healthy unsaturated fats and whole wheat carbohydrates such as the Mediterranean diet can help reduce carbohydrate intake to better control hyperglycemia.
+Diets higher in healthy unsaturated fats and whole-wheat carbohydrates such as the Mediterranean diet can help reduce carbohydrate intake to better control hyperglycemia.
 Diets such as intermittent fasting and ketogenic diet help reduce calorie consumption which could significantly reduce hyperglycemia.

-Carbohydrates are the main cause for hyperglycemia—non-whole-wheat items should be substituted for whole-wheat items.
-Although fruits are a part of a complete nutritious diet, fruit intake should be limited due to high sugar content.
+Carbohydrates are the main cause for hyperglycemia.
+Non-whole-wheat items should be substituted by whole-wheat items.
+Although fruits can be nutritious, fruit intake should be limited due to high sugar content.

 Epidemiology

 Environmental factors

-Hyperglycemia is lower in higher income groups since there is access to better education, healthcare and resources.
+Hyperglycemia is lower in higher income groups since there is access to better education, healthcare, and resources.
 Low-middle income groups are more likely to develop hyperglycemia, due in part to a limited access to education and a reduced availability of healthy food options.
 Living in warmer climates can reduce hyperglycemia due to increased physical activity while people are less active in colder climates.

 Population

 Hyperglycemia is one of the main symptoms of diabetes and it has substantially affected the population making it an epidemic due to the population's increased calorie consumption.
 Healthcare providers are trying to work more closely with people allowing them more freedom with interventions that suit their lifestyle.
 As physical inactivity and calorie consumption increases it makes individuals more susceptible to developing hyperglycemia.
 Hyperglycemia is caused by type 1 diabetes and non-whites have a higher susceptibility for it.